DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ```

 Parameters:
+- `print_name`: Display name in disy Cadenza
+- `extension_type`: One of `ExtensionType.DATA`, `ExtensionType.ENRICHMENT`, or `ExtensionType.VISUAL`
 - `relative_path`: URL path where the extension will be available
-- `print_name`: Display name in Cadenza
-- `extension_type`: One of `ExtensionType.DATA`, `ExtensionType.ENRICHMENT`, or `ExtensionType.VISUAL`
 - `tables`: List of Table objects (currently at most one table is supported) (optional)
 - `parameters`: List of Parameter objects (optional)
 - `analytics_function`: The function to invoke when the extension is called